The Diamond – April’s Birthstone

 Birthstones.
 We’ve all got one but April’s birthstone, the diamond, is arguably the most universally admired.
 Here’s an insight into nature’s most precious creation.

-Diamonds are formed under high temperature and pressure conditions around 100 miles beneath the earth’s surface.
-As the only gem made of a single element, carbon, the crystal structure of a diamond is isometric, which means that the carbon atoms are bonded in the same way in all directions making the diamond so visually extraordinary.
+Natural diamonds are formed under high temperature and pressure conditions around 100 miles beneath the earth’s surface.
+As the only gemstone made of a single element, carbon, the crystal structure of a diamond is isometric, which means that the carbon atoms are bonded in the same way in all directions making the diamond so visually extraordinary.

 Historians estimate that diamond trading began in India as early as the fourth century BC and gradually made its way to Western Europe to be sold at medieval markets to Europe’s wealthy elite.
 Gradually, diamond mining and trading has expanded worldwide being mined from South and North America, Africa, Russia, Australia and China.